-Tourists are usually seen with tour groups, on reserved buses, or cars etc.
+Tourists are usually seen with tour groups, reserved buses, or cars, etc.

 Travelers walk solo, with a worn-out walking stick to lean on and a journal to talk to.
 While they love the flexibility and spontaneously of solo travel, they’re ready to exchange tips with fellow travelers and mingle with locals.

 Tourists prioritize stuffing in as much as possible into a short amount of time, and every minute is planned.
 The more sights, the better.